etiennedesfontaines/memory/README.md

 ### My process

-This documentation only concerns itself with my development process in this project, not the other roles I was responsibe for.

 Task: Design and build a digital version of the card game "memory."

 #### Mimimum Viable Product (MVP):